 Why Probation and Parole Complicate Canadian Entry

-- ✓Temporary Resident Permit (TRP) under IRPA s.24(1) has no minimum waiting period.
-It is the only formal pathway available to someone currently under supervision.
+- ✓A Temporary Resident Permit (TRP) under IRPA s.24(1) has no minimum waiting period.
+For someone currently under supervision it is generally the only formal pathway, though an officer always retains discretion to grant or refuse it.

 Important: Even if you obtain a TRP to enter Canada, you may also need permission from your probation or parole officer to travel internationally.
 Crossing an international border without permission while on probation or parole may violate the conditions of your supervision and expose you to additional criminal liability in your home country.